arbinb/FigureProgrammableInterface/README.md

-# Getting Started with FRESCO AppBuilder
+# Getting Started with the FigureProgrammableInterface

-This project allows users to create FRESCO applications using a GUI interface.

 ## Usage

 Build the program with `yarn`, then run the program with `yarn start`.
-Once the app runs, right click on the page to access FRESCO modules.
-The "application" button on the right pane reveals the corresponding FRESCO application script, which will update as new modules are added and connected in the page.

 ## Available Scripts